 Today’s post is part of a series called Free Motion Quilting.
 Find all posts in this series here.

 This series assumes you are already know how to free motion quilt, but are just interested in learning about different designs.
-If you are brand new to FMQ and need to learn the basics, consider tackling this quilting technique first.
+If you are brand new to FMQ and need to learn the basics, consider the Finish It class.

 Since the last time I posted a free motion quilting tutorial, I’ve changed machines.
 I am now using a Bernina Q20, which is technically a longarm machine… BUT I don’t have it on a frame, so it’s basically the same thing as quilting on a domestic.
 The only difference is I have A TON of space to work and I don’t have to drop any feed dogs.

 If you’ve never free motion quilted before, brush up on some basic skills first with this video.